Sheep - identification, records and movement

 - if you have internet access, you can report moves on the ARAMS website

 - if neither of the above are appropriate, you can use a quadruplicate paper ARAMS-1 form in a similar way to the old AML1 form.
-The new address is: Animal Reporting and Movement Service, Capita Customer Solutions, PO Box 1470, Northampton, NN1 9GB.
+The address is: Animal Reporting and Movement Service, PO Box 6299, Milton Keynes, MK10 17Q.
 Do not send completed forms to your local authority

 - when an animal that remains under your keepership moves to a piece of land that is registered under the same CPH number as your 'point of business' and is within a 10 mile radius of it